librespot-org/spotify-connect-resources/ROADMAP.md

+Roadmap:

+~~Get a copy of libspotify_embedded_shared.so and the relevant binaries.~~ ~~Work out function calls in library, and what they do.~~ ~~Implement interface to the library API.~~
+Work out communication protocol ~~and crypto~~.
+~~Implement prototype~~
+Make prototype stable and iron out errors/add functionality.
+Figure out audio crypto.
+Integrate audio crypto into prototype.
+Reach stable prototype that doesn't have any proprietary dependencies Build initial official client
+Reach stable official client, complete with full functionality and cross platform compatibility.
+Who knows what else awaits?

+###UPDATE 18/03/15:

+Plenty of progress has occurred on the spotify-connect repo; spotify.h now contains a near complete implementation of an interface to the libspotify_embedded_shared.so library.
+We have now managed to work out the communication protocol for playback control (hermes/mercury), and have a semi-functional system in play, we're just working on understanding the last few bits.
+The general consensus for the project seems to be that we might as well go the whole hog, so next up is the audio crypto layer.
+I have found a couple of references to SpotifyCipher::decryptXTEA, so hopefully we're on to something there, fingers crossed.

 ###UPDATE 16/03/15:

 Due to plietar’s efforts, we now have a pretty good idea of the encryption routine used for playback control in Spotify Connect.
 Anyone who is handy with cryptography, specifically anyone who could provide some information/assistance surrounding the Shannon cipher, head on over to the chatroom.
 With a bit of luck, we should soon have the encryption implemented, at which point we can start thinking about either reversing further (audio streams), or just creating a wrapper around libspotify.
 Who knows what lies ahead :)